 - 1:1 support

-- Arranging out of school projects to provide small group stimuli to increase confidence and therfore raise standards, particularly in reading and mathematics.
+- Arranging out of school projects to provide small group stimuli to increase confidence and therefore raise standards.

 Pupil premium resources will also be used to target able children on